What Is a Terroristic Threat and What Happens If You Get Charged?

 • Restitution and other fees, if it applies

 You may also be subject to civil liabilities for the crime as well, thus further complicating an already difficult situation.
 We know that the penalties for a terroristic threat charge look daunting, but SMT Legal can help.
-With severe monetary consequences as well as your freedom and reputation on the line, you cannot leave your situation to chance.

 Follow us on social media